gmberton/CosPlace/README.md

 # Rethinking Visual Geo-localization for Large-Scale Applications
-This is the official repository for the CVPR 2022 paper "Rethinking Visual Geo-localization for Large-Scale Applications".
+This is the official repository for the CVPR 2022 paper [Rethinking Visual Geo-localization for Large-Scale Applications](https://arxiv.org/abs/2204.02287).
 The paper presents a new dataset called San Francisco eXtra Large (SF-XL, go [_here_](https://forms.gle/wpyDzhDyoWLQygAT9) to download it), and a highly scalable training method (called CosPlace), which allows to reach SOTA results with compact descriptors.

 ## Train